ahmadjamalkta/inet-showcases/routing/manet/doc/index.rst

 The :par:`helloInterval` parameter controls the frequency of the periodic updates, or hello messages.
 Setting this parameter to a higher value decreases the protocol overhead, but the network will react more slowly to changes in topology.
-We lower it from the default 5s to 1s in order to make the network more adaptive to rapid changes.
+We lower it from the default 5s to 1s to make the network more adaptive to rapid changes.
 When a route is not used or updated after a time, it gets deleted.
 The ``routeLifetime`` parameter sets after how long the routes are deleted after not being